-Machine Category Premises Type B2 B3 B4 С D Betting premises and tracks occupied by pool betting Maximum of machines) of 4 machir nes categories s B2 to D (exc cept B3A Bingo premises 1 the total n gaming m which are for use or nachines available No limit on o ategory C or Adult gaming centre 2 the total n gaming m which are for use or nachines available No limit on o category C or Licensed Family entertainment centre 3 No limit on o category C or Family entertainment centre (with permit) 3 No limit on category D machines Clubs or miners' welfare institute(with permits) 4 Maximum of B3A or B4 to 3 machines i D n categories Qualifying alcohol-licensed premises upon notifica or D automatic Qualifying alcohol-licensed premises (with licensed premises gaming machine permit) ategory C-D s specified on Travelling fair No limit on category D machines
+Machine Category

+Premises Type B2 В3 B4 С D

+Betting premises Maximum (of 4 machin nes categorie s B2 to D (exc cept B3A

+and tracks machines)

+occupied by pool

+betting

+Bingo premises 1 of 20% of category C or

+the total r D machines

+gaming machines which are available

+for use on the

+premises categories

+B3 to B4

+Adult gaming um of 20% of No limit on category C 0 ,

+centre 2 the total r gaming m D machines

+available

+for use or

+nises categories

+B3 to B4

+Licensed Family category C or

+entertainment D machines

+centre 3 Family No limit on

+entertainment category D

+centre (with machines

+permit) 3 maommoo

+Clubs or miners' Maximum of f 3 machines n categories

+welfare B3A or B4 to J

+institute(with

+permits) 4

+Qualifying alcohol- 1 or 2 mach

+licensed premises or D automatic

+Qualifying alaskal upon notifica

+Qualifying alcohol- licensed premises category C-D

+(with licensed machines as specified on permit

+premises Permit

+gaming machine

+permit)

+Travelling fair No limit on

+category D

+machines

-- 1Bingo premises licence are entitled to make available for use a number of category B gaming machines not exceeding 20% of the total number of gaming machines on the premises.
+1Bingo premises licence are entitled to make available for use a number of category B gaming machines not exceeding 20% of the total number of gaming machines on the premises.
 Where a premises licence was granted before 13 July 2011, they are entitled to make available eight category B gaming machines, or 20% of the total number of gaming machines, whichever is the greater.
-Category B machines at bingo premises are restricted to sub-category B3 and B4 machines, but not B3A machines. - 2 Adult gaming centres are entitled to make available for use a number of category B gaming machines not exceeding 20% of the total number of gaming machines which are available for use on the premises and any number of category C or D machines.
+Category B machines at bingo premises are restricted to subcategory B3 and B4 machines, but not B3A machines.

+2Adult gaming centres are entitled to make available for use a number of category B gaming machines not exceeding 20% of the total number of gaming machines which are available for use on the premises and any number of category C or D machines.
 Where a premises licence was granted before 13 July 2011, they are entitled to make available four category B gaming machines, or 20% of the total number of gaming machines, whichever is the greater.
-Category B machines at adult gaming centres are restricted to sub-category B3 and B4 machines, but not B3A machines. - 3 Only premises that are wholly or mainly used for making gaming machines available may hold an unlicensed FEC gaming machine permit or an FEC premises licence.
+Category B machines at adult gaming centres are restricted to sub-category B3 and B4 machines, but not B3A machines.

+3Only premises that are wholly or mainly used for making gaming machines available may hold an unlicensed FEC gaming machine permit or an FEC premises licence.
 Category C machines may only be sited within licensed FEC's and where an FEC permit is in force.
 They must be in a separate area to ensure the segregation and supervision of machines that may only be played by adults.
-There is no power for the licensing authority to set a limit on the number of machines under the FEC permit. - 4 Members' clubs and miners' welfare institutes with a club gaming permit or with a club machine permit, are entitled to site a total of three machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.
+There is no power for the licensing authority to set a limit on the number of machines under the FEC permit.

+4Members' clubs and miners' welfare institutes with a club gaming permit or with a club machine permit, are entitled to site a total of three machines in categories B3A to D but only one B3A machine can be sited as part of this entitlement.

+5Commercial clubs with club machine or gaming permits are entitled to a total of three machines in categories B4 to D.

-Source: Gambling Commission (Guidance to licensing authorities 5th edition September 2015)
+Source: Gambling Commission (Guidance to licensing authorities published April 2021)